 Most builder's warranties also do not cover things like the windows and doors that go into your home, since there is commonly a manufacturer's warranty for these items as well.

-Generally, as soon as you discover a problem, start documenting the issue – make a note of the dates, the specific circumstances such as the weather, and any other details that might be relevant in discussing how the defect came to light, including whether you’ve experienced any similar issues in the home before.
+As soon as you discover a problem, start documenting the issue.
+Make a note of the dates, the specific circumstances such as the weather, and any other details that might be relevant in discussing how the defect came to light, including whether you've experienced any similar issues in the home before.

-Prior to filing a lawsuit, you must notify the homebuilder and give him or her the opportunity to inspect the home to see the alleged defect (see, California Civil Code Sections 910-938).
+Prior to filing a lawsuit, you must notify the homebuilder in writing, providing details of the alleged defect, and give the builder the opportunity to inspect the home to see it (see Cal.
+Civil Code §§910-938).

-If the developer does not agree to make repairs to your home, or the repairs are inadequate, you may then have to pursue a lawsuit.
-In addition to possible claims for breach of warranty, others theories upon which you may be able to suie include strict liability, or negligence.
+If the developer does not agree to make repairs to your home, or the repairs are inadequate, you might then have to pursue a lawsuit.
+In addition to possible claims for breach of warranty, others theories upon which you might be able to sue include strict liability or negligence.
 A qualified California real estate attorney will be a necessary and valuable resource if you go this route.